Why Google Gemini is positioned to build a structural dominance in the AI race

 Strategic autonomy: The TPU advantage

-The launch of Gemini 3 marked a turning point, positioning Google at the top of benchmarks across various categories, including vision and long-context analysis.
+The launch of Gemini 3 marked a turning point, positioning Google at the top of benchmarks across various categories, including vision, long-context analysis and “Context Packing”.
 This success is not just a matter of software, but of a growing strategic autonomy in hardware.

 Unlike its competitors, who are almost exclusively dependent on Nvidia’s supply chain, Google leverages its own specialized chips: Google TPUs.
 This vertical optimization allows Google to drastically reduce inference latency for large-scale operations.
 While Google still utilizes Nvidia for certain specific workloads, the deployment of TPU v5p and the recently announced TPU v6 “Trillium” offers energy efficiency and cost control—up to 2x cheaper at scale—that few players can match.